whitenois3/huff-snark-verifier/README.md

 ## Usage

 To generate a Huff SNARK verification contract, you must first have a verification key created by [snarkjs](https://github.com/iden3/snarkjs).
+Note: this is a rather lengthy process well-documented in the snarkjs github repository [readme](https://github.com/iden3/snarkjs#preliminaries).

 1. Install `huffv` (Requires the [rust toolchain](https://www.rust-lang.org/tools/install) to be installed.)